Share

 The National Programme for Organic Production (NPOP) is India’s government-mandated certification framework, administered by APEDA under the Ministry of Commerce.
 An NPOP certificate is the only credential recognised for organic export from India to the European Union and several other countries.
 Here is exactly how to get it.

-Step 1 — Choose an Accredited Certifying Body
+How Do You Choose an Accredited Certifying Body (Step 1)?

 APEDA maintains a list of accredited certifying bodies (CBs).
 Widely used options include: